uestc-maddog/Flir_Camera/Flir Doc/manual.md

 ## 1 INTRODUCTION

 ## 2 USER MANUAL
-The `product` is designed to be easy to use and
+The `product` is designed to be easy to use and friendly to user.
+All the configurations is saved and will remain after power cycle.

 ### 2.1 POWER ON/OFF
 **Power on**